nil-two/cdr/README.md

 options:
-  -b, --base=<directory>  use the directory to the base directory -f, --filter=<command>  use the command to select a directory -g, --git               enable searching from Git managed directoies -G, --no-git            disable searching from Git managed directoies -s, --source=<command>  use the command to list directories -w, --wrapper=<shell>   output the wrapper script for the shell and exit
+  -b, --base=<directory>  use the directory to the base directory -f, --filter=<command>  use the command to select a directory -g, --git               enable searching from Git managed directories -G, --no-git            disable searching from Git managed directories -s, --source=<command>  use the command to list directories -w, --wrapper=<shell>   output the wrapper script for the shell and exit
       --help              print usage and exit